k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 #### Incremental Mode

-The ```incrementalMode``` parameter in introduced in Fabric V8.3.1.
+The ```incrementalMode``` parameter is introduced in Fabric V8.3.1.
 It defines whether the Option Set Analyzer plugin should be executed for the fields that already have the same property created by this plugin in a previous Discovery Job execution.
 It has the following modes:

-- ```"Keep All"``` (default) - if the plugin has already been executed for this field in a previous Discovery Job execution, don’t invoke the plugin again (even if the field doesn't have the 'Option Set' property).
-The plugin will only be invoked for the new fields.
+- ```"Keep All"``` (default) — if the plugin has already been executed for this field in a previous Discovery Job execution, do not invoke the plugin again (even if the field does not have the 'Option Set' property).
+The plugin will only be invoked for new fields.
-- ```"Keep Existing"``` - if the plugin has already been executed for this field in a previous Discovery Job execution and created a property, don’t invoke it again.
-The plugin will only be invoked for the new fields and for the fields without this property.
+- ```"Keep Existing"``` — if the plugin has already been executed for this field in a previous Discovery Job execution and created a property, do not invoke it again.
+The plugin will only be invoked for new fields and for the fields without this property.
-- ```"Evaluate All"``` - the plugin will be invoked for all fields.
+- ```"Evaluate All"``` — the plugin will be invoked for all fields.

 #### Max String Length

-This parameter defines a limit to STRING size, to prevent handling text files or complex structures inside a field.
+This parameter sets a limit on STRING size to prevent handling text files or complex structures within a field.
 The default value is 512 bytes.

 #### Min Sample Size

-This parameter allows to skip small tables by defining the minimum sample size required to verify whether a field qualifies as an **Option Set**.
+This parameter allows to skip small tables by defining the minimum sample size required to determine whether a field qualifies as an **Option Set**.
 The default value is 100.

 ##